 As we think about the ancient plagues, let us also keep in mind those who still live under the weight of modern plagues.

 - There are many structural policy changes that we can make to ameliorate economic inequality.
-The drama and pain of the plague of the death of the firstborn does not remind of us of any one social justice issue, but it does remind us of the importance of taking action before crises become truly dire.
-Raising the minimum wage underscores the previous nine plagues by lifting millions of people out of poverty and taking them away from these plagues.
+The pain and suffering of the plague of the death of the firstborn does not remind us of any one social justice issue, but it does remind us of the importance of taking action before crises become truly dire.
+Increasing the minimum wage to a living wage addresses the previous nine plagues by lifting millions of people, including millions of children, out of poverty and preventing them from suffering these plagues in the first place.

 We cannot let these injustices of inequality continue.
-On Passover, we commit to structural change so that these issues will no longer be plaguing millions at home and around the globe.
+On Passover, we commit to structural change so that these issues will no longer plague millions in the United States and around the globe.
 As we celebrate our redemption from the land of Egypt, and of the plagues that played a role in that redemption, we cannot lose sight of the plagues that still exist today, particularly as we continue to grapple with systemic racism and a global pandemic.

 If we can overcome these plagues, so many more people will be able to revel in the liberation and redemption that the Jewish people celebrate on Passover.

 Learn more about Jewish social justice issues via the Religious Action Center of Reform Judaism.